1, 1.0, 1//1, 1 + 0im

 , so the difference will be zero:Rational numbers can be used when the exactness of the number is more important than the speed or wider range of values offered by floating point numbers.
 In Julia

 a rational number is comprised of a numerator and a denominator, each an integer of the same type, and reduced to lowest terms.
 The operations of addition, subtraction, multiplication, and division will keep their answers as rational numbers.
-As well, raising a rational number to a positive, integer value will produce a rational number.
+As well, raising a rational number to an integer value will produce a rational number.

 As mentioned, these are constructed using double slashes: